AccelByte/rotating-shop-items-grpc-plugin-server-python/README.md

 To be able to run this sample app, you will need to follow these setup steps.

 1. Create a docker compose `.env` file by copying the content of [.env.template](.env.template) file.

+   > :warning: **The host OS environment variables have higher precedence compared to `.env` file variables**: If the variables in `.env` file do not seem to take effect properly, check if there are host OS environment variables with the same name.
+   See documentation about [docker compose environment variables precedence](https://docs.docker.com/compose/environment-variables/envvars-precedence/) for more details.

 2. Fill in the required environment variables in `.env` file as shown below.

    ```